 Since his move to industry in 1994, he has been heavily involved in antibacterial and antifungal research.
 His most recent research involved the initial discovery of a series of potent β-lactamase inhibitors which were later licensed to Roche and are now in clinical development.

-Sameeh has been with Fedora since its inception in 2011 and is in charge of preclinical drug discovery.
+Sameeh has been with Fedora since its inception in 2011.
 At NAEJA, he was actively involved in over a dozen licensing and partnership agreements, including the licensing of NAEJA’s Beta-lactamase inhibitors to Fedora, and later the licensing of the same assets to F Hoffman La Roche in a record-setting US$750 million license deal.

 Sameeh was also involved in securing contract research agreements, strategic planning and establishing a wide network of contacts within the industry worldwide.
 Before joining NAEJA, he was Director of Microbiology at SynPhar Laboratories.